pang-streaming/live-streaming-server/README.md

-# **Liveflow**
+# **live-streaming-server**

-**Liveflow** is a flexible and modular live streaming solution designed for efficient real-time media stream handling.
+**live-streaming-server** is a flexible and modular live streaming solution designed for efficient real-time media stream handling.
 It supports a wide range of input and output formats, making it adaptable to various streaming needs.

 ## **Features**